 “I said, ‘I wish you would give me my title back, because it’s not fair, what you’re doing.’
 He said he would call me again this week and he never has.

-Less well-regarded than its predecessor – despite a WGA Award nomination – Fahrenheit 11/9 also turned out to be a major box office dud, collecting a mere $6.35 million in the domestic market.
+Less well-regarded than its predecessor – despite a Writers Guild Award nomination – Fahrenheit 11/9 also turned out to be a major box office dud, collecting a mere $6.35 million in the domestic market.

 This time around there were no direct complaints from Ray Bradbury, who had died at age 91 in June 2012.

-February 2006 update: In Fahrenheit 9/11, Michael Moore accuses major American corporations of exploiting the Iraq War to increase their profits.
+February 2006 update – Fahrenheit 9/11 movie controversy no. 7: In Fahrenheit 9/11, Michael Moore accuses major American corporations of exploiting the Iraq War to increase their profits.

 But how inhumane (and inhuman) could they possibly be?

-Here’s one instance: according to a February 2006 New York Times report, the U.S. Army “has decided to reimburse a Halliburton subsidiary for nearly all of its disputed costs on a $2.41 billion no-bid contract to deliver fuel and repair oil equipment in Iraq, even though the Pentagon’s own auditors had identified more than $250 million in charges as potentially excessive or unjustified.”
+“The Army has decided to reimburse a Halliburton subsidiary for nearly all of its disputed costs on a $2.41 billion no-bid contract to deliver fuel and repair oil equipment in Iraq, even though the Pentagon’s own auditors had identified more than $250 million in charges as potentially excessive or unjustified.”

-March 2006 update: Though officially a crucial front in the Bush Administration’s so-called “War on Terror,” the occupation of Iraq has led, quite literally, to an explosion of terrorist attacks in that country.
+March 2006 update - Fahrenheit 9/11 movie controversy no. 8: Although officially a crucial front in the George W. Bush Administration’s so-called “War on Terror,” the occupation of Iraq has led, quite literally, to an explosion of terrorist attacks in that country.

 As a safeguard of sorts, Iraqis have begun buying terrorism insurance policies – the only such offerings in the world.
-As per the New York Times, the coverage includes “the following dangers: 1) explosions caused by weapons of war and car bombs; 2) assassinations; 3) terrorist attacks.”
+As per the New York Times, the coverage includes “1) explosions caused by weapons of war and car bombs; 2) assassinations; 3) terrorist attacks.”

 Largely ignoring the role American public opinion played on the launching of the March 2003 invasion of Iraq, a March 2006 New York Times editorial concluded: